Minimising the impacts of spray drift

 - Calibrate the equipment correctly.
 Check with the manufacturer to find out how to correctly calibrate the equipment.

 Check weather conditions

-- Measure and record the weather conditions before and after the applications.
+- Measure and record the weather conditions before and after the applications or as directed by the label.
 If you think they have changed, stop and measure them during the application as well.

 - Spray only in favourable weather conditions.
 Ideal wind speeds are between 3-15km/h.

 - During spraying, wind should be blowing steadily.
 Light and variable or gusty winds make it difficult to predict where spray will go.

 - Spraying should not be carried out under calm or still conditions.
 Under calm conditions, droplets are more likely to remain suspended in the air.

 - Ideally, wind should be blowing away from susceptible crops.
 If not, try leaving a buffer zone.